Action convergence of general hypergraphs and tensors: Notation

-where $A$ is a set in the Borel sigma-algebra of $\R^k$.
+where $A$ is a set in the Borel $\sigma$-algebra of $\R^k$.
 Given $n\in\N$, we denote by $[n]$ the set $\{1,\ldots,n\}$.
 In the case of a finite probability space, the law of a random vector has a particularly easy representation.
-We show this with the following example that will be important in the next sections. \begin{example} Let's consider the probability space $([n],\mathcal{U},\mathcal{D})$ where we denoted with $\mathcal{U}$ the uniform probability measure on $[n]$ and with $\mathcal{B}$ the discrete sigma algebra on $[n]$.
-Then for any $k-$dimensional random vector \end{example} the law $\mathcal{L}(\mathbf{f})$ is
+We show this with the following example that will be important in the next sections. \begin{example} Let's consider the probability space $([n],\mathcal{D},\mathcal{U})$ where $\mathcal{U}$ is the uniform probability measure on $[n]$ and with $\mathcal{D}$ the discrete $\sigma-$algebra on $[n]$.
+Then for any $k-$dimensional random vector the law $\mathcal{L}(\mathbf{f})$ is

 where $\delta_{(x_1,\ldots,x_k)}$ is the Dirac measure centered in $(x_1,\ldots,x_k)\in \R^k$.